equinix-labs/equinix-labs/uniform-standards.md

 ## The Process

-1. A repository is reviewed by Equinix Metal and filed as Maintained, Experimental, or EndOfLife. _Private projects are exempt from this process._
+1. A repository is reviewed by Equinix Metal and filed as Maintained, Experimental, Deprecated, or EndOfLife. _Private projects are exempt from this process._
 2. Maintained repositories may be moved to <https://github.com/equinix>.
 Experimental repositories may be moved to <https://github.com/equinix-labs>.
+Deprecated repositories may be transitioned to End of Life.
-End of Life repositories may remain where they are archived.
+End of Life repositories may remain where they are or archived.
-3. An issue is filed on the repository using the issue template which creates a checklist directly on the respository (see [ISSUE_TEMPLATE/](ISSUE_TEMPLATE/)).
+3. An issue is filed on the repository using the issue template which creates a checklist directly on the repository (see [ISSUE_TEMPLATE/](ISSUE_TEMPLATE/)).
 4. Work is completed via pull requests.